maemo-leste/maemo-leste.github.io/content/maemo-leste-update-december-2020.rst

   `osso-calculator` applications.
 * `Rotation support`_ is now working for several devices, based on accelerometer and application policies.
+* Major MCE changes, including a ambient light sensor based on the IIO subsystem, accelerometer IIO subsystem, led-control for other devices, user configuration customisation, loads of clean ups and more.
 * maemo-input-sounds package finished, adding vibration and sounds
 * Stable powermanagement for the Droid 4 - lasting days without suspending
 * Application launcher "Debian" submenu to launch any application in Debian